Bira/octopus-carnival/_drafts/wir-mm-4e-gnoll.md

 occasional pack of hyenas and evistro demons thrown in.
 As I said above, no one else can work with these maniacs.

+When it comes to humanoids and other "sapient, natural" opposition, I don't mind if the specific group the PCs are fighting is villainous.
+However it does bother me a bit when the game seems to say every single member of the species is similarly evil.
+That solitary Dragon article could have opened the way for a setting where your typical gnoll is a person and not necessarily hostile, with the ones you fight being those individuals who chose an evil path (much like the game treats humans).
+Instead, it was never officially built upon and in fact 5e went in the other direction and made gnolls into basically another type of demon.

-Gnolls make a fine enemy, and we have enough stat blocks to build entire dungeons with nothing but them as the opposition.
-The only thing that makes me sad is that we never got more information on non-evil and playable gnolls than that solitary Dragon article.
+Anyway, these stat blocks make for mechanically interesting enemies and we have enough of them to build entire dungeons with nothing but gnolls as the opposition.
+Do grab that Dragon article if you can, I remember the playable version was also quite good.